OBS-Diff: Accurate Pruning For Diffusion Models in One-Shot: Experiments

 \subsection{Results On Structured Pruning}

-The results are presented in Table~\ref{tab:structured_comparison_large_2}.
-The baseline $L_1$-norm pruning suffers from catastrophic performance degradation even at a modest 15\% sparsity, with its FID score deteriorating from 31.59 to 158.89.
+The results are presented in Table~\ref{tab:structured_comparison_large_2} {and Table~\ref{tab:structured_comparison_sdxl}}.
+The baseline $L_1$-norm pruning suffers from catastrophic performance degradation even at a modest 15\% sparsity, with its FID score deteriorating from 31.59 to 158.89 {on SD 3.5-Large}.
 In stark contrast, our method, OBS-Diff, demonstrates remarkable resilience.
 At the same 15\% sparsity, OBS-Diff maintains an FID of 32.64, nearly identical to the dense model's performance.
 This robustness persists up to 30\% sparsity, where OBS-Diff sustains a strong FID of 34.51 while the baseline model fails completely (FID of 327.48).
 These findings highlight OBS-Diff's superior ability to preserve critical model structures under aggressive structured pruning.

+To benchmark our method against established techniques, we {incorporate the comparison with EcoDiff~\citep{zhang2024effortless}, a state-of-the-art structured pruning framework for text-to-image diffusion models, directly into the main experiments.
+As shown in Table~\ref{tab:structured_comparison_sdxl} and Table~\ref{tab:structured_comparison_large_2}, while EcoDiff generally outperforms the naive $L_1$-norm baseline on SDXL, it still exhibits significant performance degradation compared to our method on both tables, especially at higher sparsity levels.
+For instance, on the U-Net based SDXL model (Table~\ref{tab:structured_comparison_sdxl}), EcoDiff yields an FID of 101.96 at 30\% sparsity, whereas OBS-Diff achieves a substantially better FID of 29.75.
+This confirms that OBS-Diff generalizes effectively across diverse architectures, outperforming baselines on both MMDiT (SD 3.5) and U-Net (SDXL) backbones.}

-To benchmark our method against established techniques, we compare OBS-Diff with Diff-Pruning~\citep{fang2305structural}, a well-recognized method that leverages gradient information for structured pruning on small class-conditional DDPMs.
-For brevity, the detailed results and analyses for the comparison are deferred to the ~\ref{sec:compare_ddpm}, where our method outperforms consistently.
+{Finally,} we compare OBS-Diff with Diff-Pruning~\citep{fang2305structural}, a well-recognized method that leverages gradient information for structured pruning on small class-conditional DDPMs. {The detailed results for this specific comparison} are deferred to the Appendix~\ref{sec:compare_ddpm}, where our method outperforms {Diff-Pruning} consistently.